mystoragebox/Folder_Structure/Scripts/Readme.md

-Here you will find a small collection of useful scripts written in Python for converting and organising files.
+Here you will find a small collection of useful scripts for converting and organising files.